BOARD OF REGENTS

 Wade S. Norwood | Members at Large

-Wade S. Norwood was elected in 2009 to a five-year term as Regent at Large.
+Wade S. Norwood was re-elected in 2014 to a five-year term as Regent at Large.
 Regent Norwood is the Director of Community Engagement for the Finger Lakes Health Systems Agency (FLHSA).
 The FLHSA is a not-for-profit community health planning agency that promotes public health in the Finger Lakes region through research, advocacy and community engagement.
 With the support of community leaders, health care providers, consumers, insurers and government, the FLHSA has a strong record of service aimed toward ensuring accessible, affordable and high quality healthcare for the entire population of the region.

 Regent Norwood directs the Agency's efforts to link health planning efforts to the needs of medically underserved communities.
 The aim of this work is to increase access to health services and to eliminate race- and ethnicity- related disparities in health status.
 Through its community engagement efforts, the FLHSA also works to build connections between health and human services and to connect community health planning to public policy advocacy.
 Regent Norwood is responsible for providing staff support to more than 14 community coalitions - among them, the FLHSA's African American Health Coalition and its Latino Health Coalition - that provide a direct and powerful channel through which the community is engaged in health improvement.